e-conomic/redis-eventemitter-cli/README.md

     --port -p The port of the redis server (defaults to 6397) --password -a The password of the redis server

-    You can also save a file to HOME/.redis-eventemitter-cli.json with the host, porta and password like this
+    You can also save a file to HOME/.redis-eventemitter-cli.json with the host, port and password like this

     {
         "host": "localhost",